-When the target stakeholder is an individual—a consumer or an employee—the concept of a wedge and a control point can become quite different.
-Individuals are more idiosyncratic.
-What you’re looking for is ongoing engagement that can come from familiarity from repeat usage, engagement being mandated by the merchant, high utility, or a magical consumer experience.
+When the target stakeholder is an individual—a consumer or employee—the concepts of a wedge and a control point become quite different.
+Individuals are more idiosyncratic, so you’re looking for ongoing engagement.
+That can come from familiarity from repeat usage, engagement being mandated by the merchant, high utility, or a magical consumer experience.

-A magical consumer experience is generally a function of incredible design which delights via aesthetic and logical flow.
-It can also be enriched by data that reduces friction to an absolute minimum, or content that improves the value of the good or service or the consideration process.
-Shopify, for example, has created a verified identity network Shop Pay that allows a consumer to speed through the checkout process via their Shop app which facilitates the post purchase experience, brings back consumers for repeat purchases, and helps establish consumer trust.
+A magical consumer experience is generally a function of incredible design, which delights via aesthetic and logical flow.
+It can also be enriched by data that reduces friction to an absolute minimum, or content that improves the value of the good or service.
+Shopify, for example, has created a verified identity network Shop Pay that allows a consumer to speed through the checkout process.
+Their Shop app facilitates the post purchase experience, brings back consumers for repeat purchases, and helps establish consumer trust.

 Step 4: The Big Leap to a Two-Sided Marketplace

-This is the holy grail of a VSV—using the strength of its merchant offering to launch a two-sided marketplace with a target stakeholder.
-In my experience, these marketplaces typically enjoy 15-30% take rates (and sometimes up to 75%), so the economics can be enormous.
+This is the holy grail of a VSV.
+Using the strength of its merchant offering to launch a two-sided marketplace with a target stakeholder, a VSV can typically enjoy 15-30% take rates (and sometimes up to 75%).

-Marketplaces are notoriously difficult to launch as they require scale on both sides (i.e., the chicken or egg problem) to be effective.
+The economics can be enormous, but marketplaces are notoriously difficult to launch as they require scale on both sides (i.e., the chicken or the egg problem) to be effective.
 A VSV benefits from a head start on the merchant side, but that doesn’t mean the path is easy.
 Marketplaces typically require a very high level of local market density to provide effective selection and scope.
 The VSV also needs significant local density of the target stakeholders.
-If those stakeholders are individuals (employee or consumer), generating that density may require entirely new competencies from the VSV and significant capital investment.
+If those stakeholders are individuals (employees or consumers), generating that density may require entirely new competencies from the VSV and significant capital investment.

 The final question for VSVs to consider is how to maximize their chances for success.
-The companies that have done this successfully are few, but we can theorize the following four conditions must exist:
+The companies that have done this successfully are few, but I theorize the following four conditions must exist:

-- Opportunity to start locally where a VSV can scale density: It is hard to overstate the importance of density to a marketplace.
-Start a narrow marketplace where you can achieve strong density quickly.
-Often that means at the city or even at the neighborhood level.
+- Opportunity to start locally, where a VSV can scale density: It is hard to overstate the importance of density to a marketplace.
+Start a narrow marketplace where you can achieve strong density quickly—often that means at the city or even neighborhood level.
 The good news is that most Vertical SaaS markets tend to be local, not national.

-- Cross-side network effects exist: These dynamics are where density on one side of the marketplace improves the value proposition to the other side.
+- Cross-side network effects: This is a dynamic where density on one side of the marketplace improves the value proposition to the other side.
 Look for situations where the VSV’s strength on the merchant side makes the marketplace attractive to the target stakeholder.
 For example, CCC’s leadership in auto body repair shops (the buy side) makes a CCC parts marketplace highly attractive to parts vendors (the supply side).
 This is particularly true where merchants tend not to list in multiple apps or offer non-commodity supply.

 High frequency not only improves the payback of customer acquisition economics, but also creates brand loyalty and high engagement to cross-sell other products in the future.
-And intuitively it just makes sense—the company whose product is used everyday is going to have an easier time.
+Intuitively, it just makes sense: the company whose product is used everyday is going to have an easier time growing.